 If the compliance check shows that the device aliases, for example, names such as vmhba3, are different from those on the reference host, remediation might be possible.

-To remediate a host that is not provisioned with Auto Deploy, perform host profile remediation and reboot the host.
+- To remediate a host that is not provisioned with vSphere Auto Deploy, perform host profile remediation and reboot the host.

-To remediate a host that is provisioned with Auto Deploy, reprovision a host.
+- To remediate a host that is provisioned with vSphere Auto Deploy, reprovision a host.

 Upgrading Systems for Device Alias Profiles

 In ESXi versions earlier than 5.5, the Device Alias Configuration profile does not exist.
-Consider the following problems when you upgrade from previous versions of ESXi to ESXi 5.5:
+Consider the following problems when you upgrade from previous versions of ESXi to a current version:

-For installed hosts, that is, hosts not provisioned with Auto Deploy, upgrading the ESXi host preserves aliases.
+- For installed hosts, that is, hosts not provisioned with vSphere Auto Deploy, upgrading the ESXi host preserves aliases.
 After they are upgraded, aliases remain stable as long as the BIOS provides the information.